About Karen D Crow

 At SF State Since:

-In FishLab, we use molecular approaches to understand the evolutionary forces that generate biological diversity, novelty, and reproductive isolation in fishes.
+In FishLab, we use molecular approaches to understand the evolutionary forces that generate biological diversity, novelty, reproductive strategies and reproductive isolation in fishes.

 While previous work has focused on questions varying in scale from paternity to genomics, including reproductive isolation, mechanisms of speciation, estimating phylogenetic relationships, and alternative life history strategies such as parental care, variation in courtship rituals, and sexual selection, the underlying theme is to understand the evolutionary processes that contribute to the evolution of novelty and diversity in fishes.